michallepicki/blog/_drafts/2022-10-09-reducing-unnecessary-elixir-recompilations.md

   instead
 - how the compiler figures out what it needs to recompile based on a list of "stale" modules being compiled
-- silly idea: track hashes/digests of .beam files, and instead of recompiling when a direct compile dependency is stale, check all compile dependencies and recompile if any of them are stale AND changed on disk
+- silly idea 4: track hashes/digests of .beam files, and instead of recompiling when a direct compile dependency is stale, check all compile dependencies and recompile if any of them are stale AND the resulting beam hash changed on disk

 ## How to find transitive compile dependencies